-Although the intent is to actively engage students in the career development process, participation in the career activities and/or completion of any Strayer University program does not guarantee a student will find employment after graduation.
+The intent is to actively engage students in the career development process; participation in the career activities and/or completion of any Strayer University program does not guarantee a student will find employment after graduation.

 Financial Advising: Any financial concerns should be discussed with personnel in Student Financial Services.